 Kaliyev, an OHL product, registered an NHLe of 37 in his draft year.
 Kaliyev was also one of the younger forwards in the 2019 draft, born June 26, 2001.
 Those features alone are generally enough for a player to be drafted in the first round.
 Since 2000, only 21 forwards meet the parameters of CHL product, NHLe over 30 in DY and summer-born.
 16 of the 21 of these forwards were drafted in the first round.

 Kaliyev’s season, conversely, is even more remarkable.
 Kaliyev is a pure goal scorer.
 He registered 51 goals in his draft year, which, given his age, is truly remarkable.
 He is one of five CHL forwards since 2000 to register a 50 goal season before turning 18.
 The others on this list are Sidney Crosby, John Tavares, Jeff Skinner and Alex DeBrincat.

 If we update our initial list to also include only players to score even 40 goals or more in their draft year as well, we’re left with eight forwards.
-Kaliyev is the only one that wasn’t drafted in the first round.
+Kaliyev and DeBrincat were the only ones that wern’t drafted in the first round.

 Fast forward to 2020, Kaliyev’s D+1 year, Kaliyev returned to the OHL and upgraded his NHLe to 42.
 With that improvement, Kaliyev has improved his stock dramatically.
 The total group (all leagues) of younger players that have progressed from an NHLe of 30 in one’s draft year to an NHLe beyond 40 in one’s D+1 year is exceptionally small.
 Since 2000, only 14 players have done this.
 All but one have made or are on pace to make the NHL, half of them turned into stars.
 Some examples include: Malkin, Pastrnak and Vilardi.
 Before Kaliyev has ever played a game in the NHL, he is in some remarkable company.